 - 1. Fires in approved containers that are not less than 15 feet (4572 mm) from a structure. - 2.
-The minimum required distance from a structure shall be 25 feet (7620 mm) where the pile size is 3 feet (914 mm) or less in diameter and 2 feet (610 mm) or less in height. - 307.4.1 Bonfires.
+The minimum required distance from a structure shall be 25 feet (7620 mm) where the pile size is 3 feet (914 mm) or less in diameter and 2 feet (610 mm) or less in height.

+307.4.1 Bonfires.
 A bonfire shall not be conducted within 50 feet (15 240 mm) of a structure or combustible material unless the fire is contained in a barbecue pit.
-Conditions which could cause a fire to spread within 50 feet (15 240 mm) of a structure shall be eliminated prior to ignition. - 307.4.2 Recreational fires.
+Conditions which could cause a fire to spread within 50 feet (15 240 mm) of a structure shall be eliminated prior to ignition.

+307.4.2 Recreational fires.
 Recreational fires shall not be conducted within 25 feet (7620 mm) of a structure or combustible material.
-Conditions which could cause a fire to spread within 25 feet (7620 mm) of a structure shall be eliminated prior to ignition. - 307.5 Attendance.
-Open burning, bonfires or recreational fires shall be constantly attended until the fire is extinguished.
+Conditions which could cause a fire to spread within 25 feet (7620 mm) of a structure shall be eliminated prior to ignition.

+307.4.3 Portable outdoor fireplaces.
+Portable outdoor fireplaces shall be used in accordance with the manufacturer's instructions and shall not be operated within 15 feet (3048 mm) of a structure or combustible material.

+Exception: Portable outdoor fireplaces used at one- and two-family dwellings.

+307.5 Attendance.
+Open burning, bonfires, recreational fires and use of portable outdoor fireplaces shall be constantly attended until the fire is extinguished.
 A minimum of one portable fire extinguisher complying with Section 906 with a minimum 4-A rating or other approved on-site fire-extinguishing equipment, such as dirt, sand, water barrel, garden hose or water truck, shall be available for immediate utilization.